Understanding Eczema and Effective Care

 - Photographic documentation (weekly, same lighting conditions)

-- Rate itching on a scale of 1-10 daily
+- Evaluate itch scale from 1-10 daily

-- Record sleep quality
+- Log sleep quality

-- Note products and quantities used
+- Note products used and quantities

-- Record special events or stress factors
+- Record special events or stressors

 Frequently Asked Questions